IntelliJ IDEA 2024.3 Help

 Now let's copy this configuration and modify it so that the IDE saves the console output to a file every time you run the configuration.
 This might be useful if you use console output for logging.

-1. In the area on the left, click the Main configuration and then click on the toolbar.
+1. In the area on the left, select the Main configuration and click on the toolbar.
+This will create a copy of the run configuration.

 2. In the area on the right, rename the configuration to SaveConsoleOutput.

 3. Click Modify options and from the Logs settings group, select Save console output to file.
+The new Save console output to file field appears in the dialog.

 4. Specify the path to the file to which the IDE will write the output.
 If the file does not exist, it will be created automatically.